The four-person race for the Democratic nomination in for Norwalk mayor will come to an end after the votes from the Sept. 10 primary are counted.

 Miklave: We should encourage all new developments to consider the impact of global warning and climate change as part of their development plans.
 We learned a great deal as a result of recent storms.
 I would be in favor encouraging new developments to "hard wire" infrastructure to be more resistant to storm damage, build community "recharging" stations for public access during an emergency, and see that each development has a suitable space that can be converted to an emergency shelter for the next major disruption.

-Q: In what specific ways, if any, do you feel changes are needed to Norwalk's City Charter?
+Q: How familiar are you with Norwalk's City Charter?
+In what specific ways, if any, do you feel changes are needed to this important city document?

-Mangiacopra: First, I believe that both the police and fire commissions need to be expanded.
+Mangiacopra: The city charter is what governs our local home rule.
+I do believe that it is time that we have a meaningful discussion on revising and modernizing our charter to better serve our constituents.
+First, I believe that both the police and fire commissions need to be expanded.
 As currently constituted, only two people serve with the mayor on each of these very important boards.
 I would like to see them expanded to at least five members to ensure diversity both by race, economics and gender.
+I feel that this is a very important measure that needs to be taken.
 Second, the term for mayor should be expanded to four years.
 This isn't just coming from the politician's mouth; this is something that is sought after by our business community and many others that feel strongly it is hard to get things done in two years.
+Change is hard but often necessary.
+When our business community and other stakeholders feel that a four-year term for the city's chief executive would help lend stability to our climate, I will be fierce in championing and advocating alongside them.

 Miklave: I am very familiar with the City Charter, being a practicing lawyer and having served on the Common Council.
 There have been many proposals for charter revision over the years -- from a four-year term for mayor to making council members full-time paid positions.
 I am not committed to any particular charter changes and am skeptical of some of them.
 But I would like to consider charter revision to the extent it helps our zoning and planning boards be more responsive to the needs of the electorate.